benmvp/react-workshop/src/testing/04-callbacks-components/README.md

 });
 ```

-We simulate events, not my simulating DOM actions, but by invoking the prop functions of child components.
+We simulate events, not by simulating DOM actions, but by invoking the prop functions of child components.
 We select an item, but calling `onItemSelect` on the `<EmailList />` child component.
 From the standpoint of the `Page` unit test, we don't care how `<EmailList />` ends up causing the email list item to be selected.
 The interface for item selection between `Page` and its child `<EmailList />` is the `onItemSelect` prop.

 Similarly, we simulate clicking the "Mark Unread" button by just invoking the `onMarkUnread` prop on the `<EmailView />` child component.
 This calls the `markUnread` action with the selected email ID.
 This is ultimately what we verify.